ImBharatkumar/Twitter_data_Scraper_using_python./README.md

 enter cmd=>streamlit run name.py file

 #### Result:
-#you will be directed to a interactive website , where you can scrape and download the twitter data in json and csv format
+#you will be re-directed to a interactive website , where you can scrape and download the twitter data in json and csv format